During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 If not detected and treated promptly, cytokine release syndrome can be life-threatening.

-Symptoms of neurotoxicity may include:
+Symptoms of ICANS may include:

 - difficulty speaking, slurred words, stuttering